 However, this dream-world of her childhood cannot last.
 As Elise gets older, her eyes are opened to the complexities of adult life, both through the arrival of her step-father, and through her growing understanding of the tensions in Zimbabwean society.
 As the privileged existence of the white farmers begins to crumble into anarchy and farm invasions begin, Elise is forced to confront difficult choices and the ancient unforgiving ghosts of the past.

 Add your recommendation

 Only registered users can recommend books.
 Please use the buttons below to either create a new account, or sign-in to an existing account.

 In her debut novel, Andrea Eames captures brilliantly the atmosphere of corroding trust that pervades the Coopers' farm...Eames is a young writer with talent, whose novel tackles matters of substance - Guardian

 This is a touching and assured debut...
 Eames is definitely one to watch - Scotsman

 Eames is a fluent and engaging writer and this debut novel signals real promise for her future - Independent

 A frank and unvarnished portrait of life behind the headlines, sharpened by details from the author's own Zimbabwean girlhood - Daily Mail

-Andrea Eames was brought up in Zimbabwe, where she attended a Jewish school for six years, a Hindu school for one, a Catholic convent school for two and a half, and then the American International School in Harare for two years.
-Andrea's family moved to New Zealand in 2002.
-Andrea has worked as a bookseller and editor and lives in Christchurch with her husband.
+Andrea Eames was born in 1985.
+She was brought up in Zimbabwe, where she attended a Jewish school for six years, a Hindu school for one, a Catholic convent school for two and a half, and then the American International School in Harare for two years.
+She moved with her family to New Zealand when she was seventeen.
+Andrea has worked as a bookseller and editor and now lives in Austin, Texas with her husband.
 The Cry of the Go-Away Bird is her first novel.